-?
-Leadership is a relationship based on influence that is multi-directional and non-coercive. ?
-People in the relationship are leaders and followers; most likely multiples of both and in which the followers are active and influence leaders. ?
-The notion of real intended change is central.
-There is a prioritized, purposeful and specific change desired by all parties. ?
-Over the course of the bridging activities, mutual purposes are developed, which may lead to a common cause or vision.
+- Leadership is a relationship based on influence that is multi-directional and non-coercive. - People in the relationship are leaders and followers; most likely multiples of both and in which the followers are active and influence leaders. - The notion of real intended change is central.
+There is a prioritized, purposeful and specific change desired by all parties. - Over the course of the bridging activities, mutual purposes are developed, which may lead to a common cause or vision.

 Defined as "an influence relationship among people within and across groups, organizations and communities who agree to work together and intend real changes that reflect their mutual purposes".
 Bridging Leadership maximizes every stakeholder's comparative advantage and makes sustainable social change possible.
 Founded on shared values, common understanding, and mutual purposes, bridging leadership is particularly helpful in fostering intersectoral collaboration between business, society, and government.

 In "Leaders without Borders", Mark Gerzon states, "Leadership is not only about what we do; it is about who we are.
 It is a metaphor for how we are trying to change ourselves as well as change the world around us."
+So leadership is more than a mere process, it is a relationship that speaks to our very core and reflects our essence.
+All leadership approaches are grounded in a set of principles or values.

+These trends and values are:

+- From image to authenticity value of integrity - From tradition to change value of learning - From nationstate to global economy value of inclusion - From homogeneity to diversity- value of respect - From solo to team value of collaboration

+Gerzon further contrasts these emerging values with the values upon which command and control type of leadership styles are based, specifically: knowing, exclusion, fear, control and image.

-So leadership is more than a mere process, it is a relationship that speaks to our very core and reflects our In contrast, each one of the emerging values is key to the bridging process precisely because it promotes openness and acceptance and lays the groundwork for a relationship based on real understanding and trust.
+In contrast, each one of the emerging values is key to the bridging process precisely because it promotes openness and acceptance and lays the groundwork for a relationship based on real understanding and trust.
 These relationships based on trust and the core values, then, become the building blocks for collaboration.
-Thus the bridging leadershipscontributes to leadership studies by introducing the concept of the group dynamic and collective action.
+Thus the bridging leadershipscontributes to leadership introducing the concept of the group dynamic and collective action.
 It has contributed to the study of collaboration and partnership for development and social change as within the collaborative framework.
-5 III.

-6 Characteristics of Bridging Leadership The bridging leadership needs to have the following characteristics: 1.
-Participatory Consciousness-Belief that complex social issues cannot be addressed by one best solution but by collaboration, participation and ownership of community & other stakeholders.
-2. Passion & Influence -Can sustain efforts and inspire others through personal energy and can influence the system and implement the desired interventions with or without formal authority.
-7 Emotional Intelligence - 72 ?
-Deal with "stuff" below the surface and "what's in the room"?
-Build relationships of trust?
-Manage conflict 73 ?
-Live through ambiguity and confusion?
-Create safe "containers" where everyone is valued and heard?
-Listen 74 to others from the others' highest future potential?
-Can co-own with others, knowing when to step in front and 75 when to step down.
-4. Networked -Able to call on a wide range of trusting relationships across different places 76 in society and able to embrace diversity and difference to achieve high social return on relationship capital.
-8 Experimentation & Action Oriented -able to help others suspend the voice of judgment, voice of cynicism and voice of fear so as to create cultures of experimentation and able to move beyond talk to try new things, to tolerate and learn from failure, to take action even if the first steps are small.
-IV.
+III.
+Characteristics of Bridging Leadership

+The bridging leadership needs to have the following characteristics:

+- 1. Participatory Consciousness- Belief that complex social issues cannot be addressed by one best solution but by collaboration, participation and ownership of community & other stakeholders. - 2.
+Passion & Influence Can sustain efforts and inspire others through personal energy and can influence the system and implement the desired interventions with or without formal authority. - 3.
+Emotional Intelligence - - Deal with "stuff" below the surface and "what's in the room" - Build relationships of trust - Manage conflict - Live through ambiguity and confusion - Create safe "containers" where everyone is valued and heard - Listen to others from the others' highest future potential - Can co-own with others, knowing when to step in front and when to step down. - Networked Able to call on a wide range of trusting relationships across different places in society and able to embrace diversity and difference to achieve high social return on relationship capital.

+5. Experimentation & Action Oriented - able to help others suspend the voice of judgment, voice of cynicism and voice of fear so as to create cultures of experimentation and able to move beyond talk to try new things, to tolerate and learn from failure, to take action even if the first steps are small.